sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 all the parallel components.

-At the end of an execution the `Exit` phase has the executable wait to make sure no parallel components are performing or need to perform any more tasks, and then exits.
+At the end of an execution the `Exit` phase has the executable wait to make sure no \ref dev_guide_parallelization_parallel_components "parallel components" are performing or need to perform any more tasks, and then exits.
 An example where this approach is important is if we are done evolving a system but still need to write data to disk.
 We do not want to exit the simulation until all data has been written to disk, even though we've reached the final time of the evolution.

-\warning Currently dead-locks are treated as successful termination.
-In the future checks against deadlocks will be performed before terminating.
+If we reach the `Exit` phase, but some \ref dev_guide_parallelization_parallel_components "parallel components" have not terminated properly, this means a deadlock has occurred.
+A deadlock usually implies some error in the order messages have been sent/received.
+For example, if core 0 was paused and waiting to receive a message from core 1, but core 1 was also paused and waiting to receive a message from core 0, this would be considered a deadlock.
+We detect deadlocks during the `Exit` phase.
+All executables have the option to specify a function with the following signature

+\snippet Test_DetectHangArray.cpp deadlock_analysis_function

+If this function is specified in the metavariables and a deadlock occurs, this function and all the simple actions in it will run.
+The information printed during this function call is executable dependent, but it should print enough information for you to determine why the deadlock occurred.
+If this function isn't specified and a deadlock occurs, a message about how to add this function to your metavariables is printed, but nothing else.
+After this, the executable aborts.

 # The Algorithm {#dev_guide_parallelization_core_algorithm}